cMadan/ElGateau/README.md

 ### Disclaimer

 This project is not associated with Elgato Systems GmbH.
 Emoji artwork is provided by EmojiOne (v2.3) and is licensed under CC-BY 4.0.
-(pixel fonts?)
+See associated licences accompanying each font.

 ### Acknowledgements